Cosmological Constraints from Weak Lensing Peaks: Can Halo Models Accurately Predict Peak Counts?: Acknowledgements

 \section{Acknowledgements}

-We thank Peter Behroozi for helpful discussions about \texttt{Rockstar}.
+We thank Peter Behroozi for helpful discussions about \texttt{Rockstar} and the anonymous referee for useful comments on our manuscript.
 This work was supported by NASA ATP grant 80NSSC18K1093.
 We acknowledge the use of the NSF XSEDE facility for the simulations and data analysis in this study.
+This research made use of open source \texttt{Python} packages \texttt{NumPy} \cite{numpy}, \texttt{SciPy} \cite{2020SciPy} and \texttt{Matplotlib} \cite{matplotlib}.
+This research made use of \texttt{Astropy}, a community-developed core Python package for Astronomy \cite{astropy:2013, astropy:2018}